 The fiscal policy has not generated economic growth in Uganda despite the existence of the policy on tax revenue, Non tax revenue and expenditure (IMF report, 2010).
 Even the empirical studies conducted provide a similar revelation for instance, Nijkamp and Poot (2016) conducted a meta-analysis of past empirical studies of fiscal policy and growth and found that in a sample of 41 studies, 29% indicate a negative relationship between fiscal policy and growth, 17% a positive one, and 54% an inconclusive relationship.
-Kamin and Rogers (2017) assert that governments use fiscal policy to influence the level of aggregate demand in the economic growth.
+Kamin and Rogers (2017) assert that governments use fiscal policy to influence the level of aggregate demand in the economy, in an effort to achieve economic objectives of price stability, full employment, and economic growth.
 Amanja and Morrissey (2005) used time series techniques to investigate the relationship between various measures of fiscal policy on growth on annual data for the period 1964 - 2002 all the empirical studies are outside the Ugandan context.
 It is based on this analogy that the researcher intend to conduct an empirical study by analyzing time series observations of fiscal policy and economic growth of Uganda in the period of 31 ears (1985 to 2016) to establish the relationship between fiscal policy and economic growth that would provide a basis for policy intervention to enhance economic growth of Uganda's future.